* This is the Consumer Version. *

 Blood tests and imaging tests are done, and doctors remove a sample of bone for tests.

-Antibiotics are given for weeks, and surgery may be needed.
+Antibiotics are given for weeks, and surgery may be needed to remove the infected bone.

 Osteomyelitis occurs most commonly in young children and in older people, but all age groups are at risk.
 Osteomyelitis is also more likely to occur in people with serious medical conditions.

-Bacteria or fungal spores may also infect the bone directly through open fractures, during bone surgery, or from contaminated objects that pierce the bone.
+Bacteria or fungal seeds (called spores) may infect the bone directly through open fractures, during bone surgery, or from contaminated objects that pierce the bone.

 Infections of the leg and arm bones cause fever and, sometimes days later, pain in the infected bone.
 The area over the bone may be sore, red, warm, and swollen, and movement may be painful.
 The person may lose weight and feel tired.

-Infections of the vertebrae usually develop gradually, causing persistent back pain and tenderness when touched.
-Pain worsens with movement and is not relieved by resting, applying heat, or taking analgesics.
+Vertebral osteomyelitisusually develops gradually, causing persistent back pain and tenderness when touched.
+Pain worsens with movement and is not relieved by resting, applying heat, or taking pain relievers (analgesics).
 Fever, usually the most obvious sign of an infection, is often absent.

 Symptoms and findings during a physical examination may suggest osteomyelitis.
 For example, doctors may suspect osteomyelitis in a person who has persistent pain in part of a bone with or without a fever and feels tired much of the time.